 Price Includes: Transportation in Colorado and Wyoming, tents, cooking necessities (stoves, pots, fuel, utensils), group climbing gear (ropes, crash pads, lead climbing equipment), guide fees, camping fees, permits.

-Breakfast and half of the dinners will be included.
-Some dinners will be spent in town at restaurants and etc. Participants are responsible for paying for dinners spent in town.
+Some dinners will be spent in town at restaurants and etc. Participants are responsible for paying for all meals.
 It is often nice to go out after a long day of climbing and grab dinner in town and not have to deal with the hassle of cooking and clean-up.

-Price Does Not Include: Flights, snack food (Lunches) & drinks (not including water), personal climbing and sleeping equipment, guide gratuities, shower fees.
+Price Does Not Include: Flights, Food (not including water), personal climbing and sleeping equipment, guide gratuities, shower fees.

 Arrival: Book your flight to Denver for the day before Day 1 of your trip.
 You will stay in a hotel after arriving.
 The hotels that are close to the airport have shuttle services.
 Please let us know if you would like to connect with other participants to share hotel expenses.